 Timber type polygons must be contiguous and unique to each cutblock.
-If forest or non-forest types are not identified on the cruise plan each block must be compiled as a single forest type.
+If forest or non-forest types are not identified on the cruise plan each cutblock must be compiled as a single forest type.
 All portions of a timber type polygon separated by a non-forest type may be considered as one contiguous timber type polygon.

 If the non-forest type is a constructed linear tenure, the portions of the timber type polygon must be separated by the tenure in such a way that the portions of the polygon would be one contiguous type if the tenure did not exist.
 Specific examples are portions of timber types that are across the road from each other or a polygon bisected by a pipeline.
-This rule does not apply to polygons that are connected (versus separated) by a constructed linear tenure (ex. polygons along a road system).
+This rule does not apply to polygons that are connected (versus separated) by a constructed linear tenure (e.g. polygons along a road system).
 This paragraph does not apply to non-built, cruise based roads in the Great Bear Rainforest North (GBRN).

-Timber type polygons that are 1.0 hectare or larger must contain at least 2 full measure plots and timber type polygons that are less than 1.0 hectare must contain at least 1 full measure plot.
-(See Section 2.4.2 for additional information)
+Timber type polygons that are 1.0 hectare or larger must contain at least 2 full measure plots and timber type polygons that are less than 1.0 hectare must contain at least 1 full measure plot (except in patch cut systems, see Section 2.5.3).
+See Section 2.4.2 for additional information on locating the minimum number of plots.

-Cruises are the responsibility of the district that contains fifty percent or more of the cruise area.
+Each cutblock will be administered as being in the district that contains fifty percent or more of the net merchantable cruise area.